Vrooli/text-embedder-endpoint/README.md

 description: "the description with characters escaped correctly"
 ```

+## License
+This project is licensed under the terms of the GNU General Public License v3.0.
+You can check out the full license in the [LICENSE](./LICENSE) file.

+This project uses the unmodified [instructor-embedding](https://github.com/HKUNLP/instructor-embedding) base model, which is licensed under Apache License 2.0.
+The license for this model can be found in the [LICENSE.instructor-embedding](./LICENSE.instructor-embedding) file.

 ## Contributions
 Contributions are always welcome!
 If you have suggestions for improvements, please create an issue or a pull request💖